 On the website, available in both Italian and English, stakeholders can use an internal search engine to find updated information on the structure and composition of the Corporate Bodies, the organisational structure of the Bank and the Group, the Shareholders' Meeting, the ownership structure and dividends, as well as share performance, regular financial reports and presentations of the results, ratings and prospectuses concerning securities issued by Intesa Sanpaolo.
-The website also publishes the Bank's press releases, the annual financial calendar showing major corporate events as well as information on significant or extraordinary transactions.
+The website also publishes the Bank's press releases, the annual financial calendar showing major corporate events, information on significant or extraordinary transactions, as well as information regarding sustainability issues, including the reporting contained in the annual and half-yearly Consolidated Non-financial Statement.